nexusformat/cnxvalidate/README.md

 * **-l appdefdir** specifies the directory where to search for application definitions.
 As nxvalidate tries to load base calss definitions too, this must be given.
+* **-p path** specifies a path in the HDF5 file to validate.
+This also requires an application definition to be specified with -a.
 * **-t** Produce all output possible
 * **-d** Produce debug output tracing what nxvalidate does
 * **-b** Warn about additional elements in the data file found in a base class